 The Advisory Board on Promotion and Tenure Committee (ABP&T) considers each case of promotion and tenure as well as mid-term reviews (at the beginning of the 4th year of the probationary period) for all tenure-track faculty, providing written recommendations that become part of the faculty member's file maintained in the dean's offices.
 The role of the Board is to evaluate whether the promotion and tenure procedures have been followed, that the dossier is complete and ensure that candidates have been treated fairly.
-The confidential ABP&T is composed of one member from each department appointed by the Dean in consultation with the Speaker.
-The Dean and Speaker are ex-officio non-voting members of the board.
-The Speaker is chair of the Board.
+The confidential ABP&T is composed of one member from each department appointed by the dean in consultation with the speaker of the school council.
+The dean and speaker are ex-officio nonvoting members of the board.
+The speaker is chair of the Board.
 Board members are full professors.
 Chairs of departments are not eligible to serve.
 The term of ABP&T members is one year, and shall not exceed three consecutive one-year terms.
 The Board will deliberate after the department vote and after the department chair's letter is available.
 Board deliberations will be led by and primarily involve members from outside of the home department of the P&T candidate.
 The Board may call the relevant department chair for information on specific cases.